quinn-dougherty/petrov-day/docs/rules.md

 ## The dictator

 When `state mod 4 == 0`, the DM randomly assigns a faction member DICTATOR for a turn.
 The room goes silent, and the next turn is determined by the DICTATOR sans any non-marketized coordination with their compatriots.
-If players attempt to communicate OTHER THAN 1. by betting/trading/predicting in this state, or 2. nonverbally gesturing to indicate that new market information is available, the number of turns until endgame is incremented per infraction.
+If players attempt to communicate OTHER THAN 1. by betting/trading/predicting in this state, OR 2. nonverbally gesturing to indicate that new market information is available, the number of turns until endgame is incremented per infraction.
 The 60 second timer is still available to the DM to move things along.

 ## Noise